-The CRR Balancing Account will accumulate: (1) the seasonal and monthly CRR Auction revenue amounts that were converted into daily CRR Balancing Account values as described in Section 11.2.4.3; (2) any surplus revenue or shortfall generated from hourly CRR Settlements as described in Section 11.2.4.4; and (3) any adjustments of CRR revenue due to virtual bidding or Intertie scheduling practices as described in Section 11.2.4.6.
+The CRR Balancing Account will accumulate: (1) seasonal and monthly CRR Auction revenues as described in Section 11.2.4.3; (2) any funds remaining in a Monthly Constraint-Specific CRR Congestion Fund after the CAISO makes all Monthly Constraint-Specific CRR Make-Whole Payments; (3) any adjustments of CRR revenue due to virtual bidding or Intertie scheduling practices as described in Section 11.2.4.6; and (4) any IFM Congestion Charges associated with Day-Ahead Ancillary Services Awards as provided in Section 11.10.1.1.1.
+The CAISO draws funds needed to settle IFM Congestion Credits and RTM Congestion Credits from the CRR Balancing Account.

+The CAISO distributes the CRR Balancing Account to Scheduling Coordinators in an amount equal to (a) the funds in the CRR Balancing Account, times (b) the ratio of each Scheduling Coordinator’s Measured Demand (net of the Scheduling Coordinator’s Measured Demand associated with valid and balanced ETC or TOR Self-Schedule quantities, which IFM Congestion Credits and/or RTM Congestion Credits were provided in the same relevant day), divided by (c) the total Measured Demand for all Scheduling Coordinators for the relevant day (net of the total Measured Demand associated with valid and balanced ETC or TOR Self-Schedule quantities, which IFM Congestion Credits and/or RTM Congestion Credits were provided in the same relevant day).

 Interest accruing due to the CRR Balancing Account will be at the CAISO’s received interest rate and will be credited to each monthly CRR Balancing Account accrued interest fund, which is then allocated to monthly Measured Demand excluding Measured Demand associated with valid and balanced ETC, TOR, or Converted Rights Self-Schedule quantities, which IFM Congestion Credits and/or RTM Congestion Credits were provided in the same month.

 11.2.4.6 Adjustment of CRR Revenue Related to Virtual Awards